 Art is such a good base in life.
 You can fall in love with art, you can share art, you can express your feelings in making art, you can do your own thing within art, you can learn from art, you can get and give respect with art.
 All sounds very “yeah yeah, allright” but it’s true!
 A life without art would be so boring and empty.
 At least, for me, it would.

 7. Where did you study?

-I did a few creative studies like Spatial Design in Amsterdam and Lifestyle & Design at the Willem de Kooning Acadamy in Rotterdam (for less than a year unfortunatly, it wasn’t my thing).
-At that point I didn’t know that illustration per se would be my thing.
+I did a few creative studies like Spatial Design in Amsterdam and Lifestyle & Design at the Willem de Kooning Acadamy in Rotterdam (for less than a year unfortunately, it wasn’t my thing).
+At that point, I didn’t know that illustration per se would be my thing.
 After I discovered my love for illustration I followed a few courses in graphic design and screenprinting.
-Knowing this now I would have loved to study Illustration at an art academy, but for now I’m really happy with where I am.
+Knowing this now I would have loved to study Illustration at an art academy, but for now, I’m really happy with where I am.